ansible/pinakes/docs/CONTRIBUTING.md

 - Make the smallest change possible
 - Write good commit messages.
 See [How to write a Git commit message](https://chris.beams.io/posts/git-commit/).

 We like to keep our commit history clean, and will require resubmission of pull requests that contain merge commits.
-Use `git pull --rebase`, rather than
+Use `git pull --rebase` over
-`git pull`, and `git rebase`, rather than `git merge`.
+`git pull`, as well as `git rebase` over `git merge`.

 Sometimes it might take us a while to fully review your PR.
 We try to keep the `devel` branch in good working order, and so we review requests carefully.
 Please be patient.